Summation formulas for GJMS-operators and Q-curvatures on the M\"obius sphere: Introduction and statement of results

 where $\Delta_g = -\delta_g d$ is the Laplace--Beltrami operator of $g$.
 The operators $P_{2N}(g)$ are given by universal polynomial formulas in terms of the metric $g$, its inverse, the curvature tensor of $g$, and its covariant derivatives.
 Moreover, the operators $P_{2N}(g)$ are conformally covariant in the sense that

 for all $\varphi \in C^\infty(M)$ and $u \in C^\infty(M)$.
-The operators $P_{2N}$ were derived in \cite{GJMS} from the $N^{th}$ powers of the Laplace--Beltrami operator of the Fefferman--Graham ambient metric \cite{FG-final}.
-On manifolds of even dimension $n$, this construction is obstructed at $2N = n$, i.e., it only yields a finite sequence $P_2(g), \dots, P_n(g)$ of operators for which \eqref{covar} is valid for all metrics.
+The operators $P_{2N}(g)$ were derived in \cite{GJMS} from the $N^{th}$ powers of the Laplace--Beltrami operator of the Fefferman--Graham ambient metric associated to $g$ \cite{FG-final}.
+On manifolds of even dimension $n$, this construction is obstructed at $2N = n$, i.e., it only yields a finite sequence $P_2(g), \dots, P_n(g)$ of operators for which \eqref{covar} is valid for {\em arbitrary} metrics.
 However, the obstructions should not be attributed to the method of construction.
 In fact, Graham \cite{GJMS-2} proved that on manifolds of dimension $4$, there is no conformally covariant cube of the Laplacian.
 More generally, Gover and Hirachi \cite{GH} proved that on manifolds of even dimension $n$, there is no conformally covariant power of the Laplacian the order of which exceeds $n$.
-Nevertheless, for even $n$ and locally conformally flat metrics, the obstructions vanish, and the construction of \cite{GJMS} still yields an infinite sequence of conformally covariant operators.
+Nevertheless, for even $n$ and locally conformally flat metrics, the obstruction vanishes, and the construction of \cite{GJMS} still yields an infinite sequence of conformally covariant operators.
 In the present work, we will be concerned with such a case.
-For odd $n$, the operators $P_{2N}$ exist to all even orders $2N \ge 2$.
+For odd $n$, the operators $P_{2N}(g)$ exist for general metrics $g$ and all even orders $2N \ge 2$.

 The GJMS-operators are not uniquely determined by the requirement of their conformal covariance.
-It remains a challenge to understand their structure, and to characterize them among other conformally covariant operators with leading part a power of the Laplacian.
+It remains a challenge to characterize them among other conformally covariant operators with leading part a power of the Laplacian.

 Explicit formulas for $P_2$ and $P_4$ are well-known.
 These operators coincide with the Yamabe-operator

 and the Paneitz-operator

 Here